 On October 21, 2015, the Board of Directors of the Company approved non-employee director compensation of \$25,000 each annually, to be paid quarterly half in cash and half in common stock, effective September 1, 2015.
-Eligible non-employee directors during our 2016 fiscal year were Dr. Baker and Messrs.
-Pastreich, Radin and Narishkin.
-Mr. Narishkin received his director compensation in addition to payments under his consulting agreement.
-As of February 29, 2016, each non-employee director had been paid \$12,500 of which half was paid in cash and half in common stock, of which each director received 14,566 shares of the Company's common stock.
-Beginning March 1, 2016, all Directors, excluding Mr. Andrew Sealfon, the Company's Chief Executive Officer, receive this director compensation.
+Eligible non-employee directors during our 2018 fiscal year were Messrs.
+Allen, Anderson, Baker, Beck, Manko, Pastreich, Radin and Sealfon.
+For the fiscal year ended December 31, 2018, each non-employee director had been paid \$25,000 of which half was paid in cash and half in common stock, of which each director received 8,456 shares of the Company's common stock, with the exception of any prorated periods for new or exiting directors.

-Our non-employee directors were paid an annual retainer of \$25,000 in fiscal 2016.
+Our non-employee directors were paid an annual retainer of \$25,000 for the fiscal year ended December 31, 2018.
 We pay no additional remuneration to our employees serving as directors.
 All directors, including our employee directors (if any), are reimbursed for reasonable out-of-pocket expenses incurred in connection with their attendance at meetings of the Board of Directors and committee meetings.
-The Board of Directors has not made any changes to director compensation for fiscal 2017.
+On February 20, 2019, the Board of Directors has increased non-employee director compensation to an annual retainer of \$50,000 plus \$10,000 for chairing a Board committee, all to be paid half in cash and half in common stock of the Company.
+The director compensation increase was effective January 1, 2019 and the chairman compensation was effective February 20, 2019.